ogs22/cookbook/glossary/anisotropic.md

 Not isotropic.

-ie if something is anisotropic at a particular point, it looks different in different directions when you stand at that point.
+i.e. if something is anisotropic at a particular point, it looks different in different directions when you stand at that point.